-COVID-19, a viral respiratory illness caused by the severe acute respiratory syndrome coronavirus 2, may predispose patients to thrombotic disease, both in the venous and arterial circulations, due to excessive inflammation, platelet activation, endothelial dysfunction, and stasis [1].
+COVID-19, a viral respiratory illness caused by the severe acute respiratory syndrome coronavirus 2, may predispose patients to thrombotic disease, both in the venous and arterial circulations, due to excessive inflammation, platelet activation, endothelial dysfunction, and stasis.1

 Screening for venous thromboembolism (VTE) in hospitalized COVID-19 patients is challenging.
-On the one hand, one should avoid a surge in upper and/or lower vascular ultrasound studies to avoid unnecessary prolonged direct exposure of staff to infected patients, avoid the risk of transmission of COVID-19 between patients via sonographers and avoid unnecessary wastage of personal protective equipment (PPE) [2].
-On the other hand, the incidence of VTE in critically-ill COVID-19 patients is high and standard clinical symptoms associated with lower or upper extremity thrombus, such as swelling and pain, are often difficult to assess in intubated patients [3].
-Therefore, timing, patient selection and VTE-scanning methods should be critically reassessed based on local availability of staff and PPE.
+On the one hand, one should avoid a surge in upper and/or lower vascular ultrasound studies to avoid unnecessary prolonged direct exposure of staff to infected patients, avoid the risk of transmission of COVID-19 between patients via sonographers and avoid unnecessary wastage of personal protective equipment (PPE).2 On the other hand, the incidence of VTE in critically-ill COVID-19 patients is high and standard clinical symptoms associated with lower or upper extremity thrombus, such as swelling and pain, are often difficult to assess in intubated patients.3 Therefore, timing, patient selection and VTE-scanning methods should be critically reassessed based on local availability of staff and PPE.

-Doppler ultrasound scan (DUS)
+Doppler Ultrasound Scan (DUS)

-On the general ward (non-ICU)
+i) On the general ward (non-ICU)

-Several studies report a lower incidence of VTE in COVID-19 patients hospitalized on a medical ward (ranging between 1.6 and 22.5%) as compared to intensive care unit (ICU)patients (25%-100%) [4, 5].
-Lerardi et al. report a deep venous thrombosis (DVT) incidence of 1.6% among 60 non-ICU patients, routinely screened by doppler ultrasound [6].
-In a prospective study of 156 non-ICU COVID-19 patients with D-dimer levels > 1000 ng/ml, compression ultrasound screening for asymptomatic DVT showed an incidence of 14.7% (only one proximal DVT) [7]; findings in line with another systematic screening for the diagnosis of deep vein thrombosis (DVT) by lower limb vein compression ultrasonography in 84 consecutive non-ICU patients despite uniform pharmacological thromboprophylaxis (incidence of 11.9%; 2.4% proximal DVT).
-Again, high D-dimer levels (> 3000 $\mu$ g/L) were indicative of the presence of asymptomatic VTE [8].
-In a retrospective cohort study of 71 non-ICU treated COVID-19 patients on anticoagulant thromboprophylaxis, who underwent systematic low limb venous duplex ultrasonography at hospital discharge or earlier if DVT was clinically suspected, 16 patients developed VTE (22.5%) and 7 PE (10%) [9].
+Several studies report a lower incidence of VTE in COVID-19 patients hospitalized on a medical ward (ranging between 1.6-22.5%) as compared to intensive care unit (ICU)-patients (25%-100%).^{4,5} Lerardi et al. report a deep venous thrombosis (DVT) incidence of 1.6% among 60 non-ICU patients, routinely screened by doppler ultrasound.6 In a prospective study of 156 non-ICU COVID-19 patients with D-dimer levels >1000 ng/ml, compression ultrasound screening for asymptomatic DVT showed an incidence of 14.7% (only one proximal DVT);7 findings in line with another systematic screening for the diagnosis of deep vein thrombosis (DVT) by lower limb vein compression ultrasonography in 84 consecutive non-ICU patients despite uniform pharmacological thromboprophylaxis (incidence of 11.9%; 2.4% proximal DVT).
+Again, high D-dimer levels (>3000 μ g/L) were indicative of the presence of asymptomatic VTE.8 In a retrospective cohort study of 71 non-ICU treated COVID-19 patients on anticoagulant thromboprophylaxis, who underwent systematic low limb venous duplex ultrasonography at hospital discharge or earlier if DVT was clinically suspected, 16 patients developed VTE (22.5%) and 7 PE (10%).9 ii) On the Intensive Care Unit (ICU)